BCP

 When you hire us, we’ll fight hard for the justice and compensation you deserve.
 The Child Victims Act allows you to face your abuser and speak out about what happened.
 Don’t let them get away with what they did to you any longer.
 It’s your right to pursue legal action and ensure they suffer the consequences of their actions.

-At Hach & Rose, LLP, we have a legal team with more than 100 years of combined experience.
+At Hach Rose Schirripa & Cheverie LLP, we have a legal team with more than 100 years of combined experience.
 Our attorneys, paralegals, and support staff will work hard to resolve your case and reach a favorable outcome efficiently.
 It’s our goal to recover the maximum financial compensation you deserve.
 You can depend on us to remain by your side in the fight for justice.

 We offer a free consultation to all prospective clients.
 There’s no risk for you to schedule an appointment and discuss your case with one of our attorneys.
 We’re happy to review all the details you provide and determine the available legal options.